 - 12. Apartment buildings (or unit title developments) typically consist of three main areas: - principal units; - accessory units; and - common property. - 13.
-In the context of an apartment building, each individual apartment will be a "principal unit".
+In the context of an apartment building, each apartment will typically be a "principal unit".
 A unit title development may also include other units (eg for car parks and storage lockers).
-In some unit title developments, are accessory units that "belong with" a principal unit.
+In some unit title developments, there are accessory units that "belong with" a principal unit.
 In other cases, car parks can be principal units and owned by persons who do not own an apartment. - 14.
 Everything in a unit title development that is not within a unit is the common property.
-This could include the foyer or reception area, lifts, stairwells and any external areas such as tennis courts or swimming pools. - 15.
-The UTBC levies each member using either the member's ownership interest or utility interest based on the units they own and the purpose of the levy:5
+This could include the foyer or reception area, lifts, stairwells and any external areas such as tennis courts or swimming pools.
+The common property is owned by the UTBC.